Directors are not normally personally liable for company debt. However there are some circumstances where they will be.

-- Directors Personal Guarantees
+- Personal Guarantees (PGs)

-- Outstanding Directors Loan Accounts
+- Outstanding Directors Loan Account

-- Liability for debts after Disqualification
+- Liability for company debt after disqualification

-Personal as well as Company Debt Problems?
+Struggling with company debt?
 Give us a call (0800 180 8440) or complete the form below to speak to one of our experts

 Personal guarantees are normal in the case of small or medium sized company borrowing.
 Directors of these companies must expect to give a guarantee before a bank will lend to them.

 A personal guarantee may be secured against the directors assets such as their house.
-However this is not always the case.

-Outstanding Loan Accounts
+Outstanding Director’s Loan Account

+This type of debt builds up if you draw dividends from your company when it is not in profit.
 Dividends can only be paid from company profits.
-As such drawings when there are no profits are simply a loan from the company to the director.
+As such paying a dividend when there are no profits is recorded as a loan from the company to the director.

-Liability for Company Debt after Disqualification
+Can a director be personally liable for Company Debt after Disqualification

 Where this situation occurs a director can be held liable for the debts that the company accumulated from the time they started to act improperly.